 - the 6th tier is unbelievable (U).

-d6:6 numbers are called ratings and are written with two digits separated by a colon.
+d6:6 numbers are ratings and have two digits separated by a colon.
+A rating of

 3 with a degree of

 Ratings increase by degree then by tier.
 3:5 precedes 3:6 then 4:1.

 Skills, Reputations, Relationships, Spells, Subjects, Passions, Assets, Styles